Access control in Azure Data Lake Storage Gen2

 Azure Data Lake Storage Gen2 implements an access control model that supports both Azure role-based access control (RBAC) and POSIX-like access control lists (ACLs).
 This article summarizes the basics of the access control model for Data Lake Storage Gen2.

-Azure Role-based Access Control (RBAC) uses role assignments to effectively apply sets of permissions to users, groups, and service principals for Azure resources.
-Typically, those Azure resources are constrained to top-level resources (e.g., Azure Storage accounts).
-In the case of Azure Storage, and consequently Azure Data Lake Storage Gen2, this mechanism has been extended to the file system resource.
+Typically, those Azure resources are constrained to top-level resources (For example: Azure Storage accounts).
+In the case of Azure Storage, and consequently Azure Data Lake Storage Gen2, this mechanism has been extended to the container (file system) resource.

-While using RBAC role assignments is a powerful mechanism to control user permissions, it is a very coarsely grained mechanism relative to ACLs.
+While using RBAC role assignments is a powerful mechanism to control access permissions, it is a very coarsely grained mechanism relative to ACLs.
 The smallest granularity for RBAC is at the file system level and this will be evaluated at a higher priority than ACLs.
-Therefore, if you assign a role to a security principal in the scope of a file system, that user or service principal will have that authorization for ALL directories and files in that file system, regardless of ACL assignments.
+Therefore, if you assign a role to a security principal in the scope of a file system, that security principal has the authorization level associated with that role for ALL directories and files in that file system, regardless of ACL assignments.

-When a user or service principal is granted RBAC data permissions either through one of these built-in roles, or through a custom role, these permissions are evaluated first upon authorization of a request.
-If the requested operation is authorized by the caller’s RBAC assignments then authorization is immediately resolved and no additional ACL checks are performed.
-Alternatively, if the caller does not have an RBAC assignment or the request’s operation does not match the assigned permission, then ACL checks are performed to determine if the caller is authorized to perform the requested operation.
+When a security principal is granted RBAC data permissions through a built-in role, or through a custom role, these permissions are evaluated first upon authorization of a request.
+If the requested operation is authorized by the security principal's RBAC assignments then authorization is immediately resolved and no additional ACL checks are performed.
+Alternatively, if the security principal does not have an RBAC assignment, or the request's operation does not match the assigned permission, then ACL checks are performed to determine if the security principal is authorized to perform the requested operation.